esyede/rakit/packages/docs/data/cache/usage.md

 **Storing an item forever:**

-The `forever()` method stores an item without an expiration time limit:
+The `forever()` method stores an item without a practical expiration time limit (it is stored for 5 years):

 ```php
 Cache::forever('settings', $settings);